Targeted Poverty Alleviation: Targeted Poverty Alleviation in the context of the COVID-19 pandemic

-In a speech on March 2020 on the ‘Symposium on the decisive battle and decisive victory in the fight to get rid of poverty’, Xi Jinping stated that the CCP's goal to lift all of the PRC's population out of poverty until 2020 was still within reach – even with increased obstacles due to the COVID-19 pandemic.
+In a speech in March 2020 on the 'Symposium on the decisive battle and decisive victory in the fight to get rid of poverty', Xi Jinping stated that the CCP's goal to lift all of the PRC's population out of poverty until 2020 was still within reach – even with increased obstacles due to the COVID-19 pandemic.
 At the same time, Xi also emphasized that the achievement of this goal in 2020 would not mean an end to the party's efforts.
 A transitional period and enhanced control mechanisms might have to be put in place to prevent unsustainable poverty alleviation and to expose fake poverty alleviation (虚假脱贫 xū jiǎ tuō pín).

-This sentiment is also reflected in Li Keqiang‘s statement during a press conference in the course of the 13th National People's Congress in May 2020.
-Li also spoke about the increased difficulties posed to the CCP’s commitment for 2020.
+This sentiment is also reflected in Li Keqiang's statement during a press conference in the course of the 13th National People's Congress in May 2020.
+Li also spoke about the increased difficulties posed to the CCP's commitment for 2020.
 But he also stated that with increased efforts by all government levels and the deployment of security and rescue funds, getting rid of poverty within 2020 was still the unchanged goal for the CCP.